 Knowledge of the health benefits of sleep can also be drawn from observing the consequences of sleep deprivation.
 One of the earliest discoveries and one of the most widely accepted by specialists is the crucial role of sleep in immunity.
 In fact, you may have already experienced this- when you sleep too little, you are more likely to get sick.

 A scientific study has proved it by exposing healthy humans to a rhinovirus, responsible for rhinopharyngitis, the common cold.
 The volunteers who slept less than 5–6 hours the following night were more likely to “catch a cold” than those who had a good night’s sleep.
-What’s more in hepatitis B vaccination test, subjects who had not slept sufficiently produced lower amounts of antibody.
+What’s more in the hepatitis B vaccination test, subjects who had not slept sufficiently produced lower amounts of antibody.

 Health benefits of sleep #4: Recovery

-When we’re sick, we want nothing more that to get into bed and spend the whole day sleeping.
+When we’re sick, we want nothing more than to get into bed and spend the whole day sleeping.
 No need to resist or feel guilty, by sleeping you are in fact helping your body get better!
 Cytokines, the molecules secreted by your immune system to fight the viral or bacterial invader, act like natural sleeping pills.